 System electronics

-Section titled “Strings of PV modules”Strings are defined as containing a certain number of series connected modules.
+Section titled “Strings and arrays”Strings are defined as containing a certain number of series connected modules.
 Each module in the string is linked to a single specific module from within the unit-system and assumes that module’s IV curve.
 The modules within the unit-system may be linked to as many times as needed.1 There is no wiring loss defined specifically within the string (other than what is already included within the module).
-This is rather defined at the array level.
+This is defined at the array level.
+Multiple string definitions can be created, with the output of each string calculated independently.

-Section titled “Calculation of DC string IV curve”The DC electrical output of each string is calculated by combining the IV curves of all modules within the string.
-Note that these IV curves assume the module is at its calculated operating temperature (see Section 8) and already includes losses due cell-to-cell mismatch.
+Section titled “String IV curve calculation”The DC electrical output of each string is calculated by combining the IV curves of all modules within the string.
+Note that these IV curves assume the module is at its calculated operating temperature and already includes losses due to cell-to-cell mismatch.

 The algorithm to combine the IV curves in series is as follows: